ally-computer/ally/README.md

 ally
 ====

-Ally, is like a personal assistant.
-Its a natural language parsing framework to build your own and collaborative plugins to extend its capabilities.
+Ally, a personal assistant.
+It is a natural language parsing framework to build your own assistant and collaborative plugins to extend its capabilities.
 Think of it as a flexible, open sourced, [siri](http://www.apple.com/ios/siri/?cid=wwa-us-kwg-features-com).

 ## Installation